eSpaceEPFL/CASSISgeometry/README.md

 # CASSISgeometry
 Repository to store code and data relevent to the TGO CASSIS investigation

-## starfield_calibration
+## /starfield_calibration
-Contatin collection of scripts that perform geometric calibration using starfield images.
+Contatins collection of scripts that perform geometric calibration using starfield images.

+## /rf_distortion
+Contains C++ function for distortion / undistortion of CaSSIS images

+## /ik